Sandi Toksvig: Politics and activism

 Toksvig's party-political sympathies have developed over the years.
 She was part of Red Wedge's comedy tour in the 1980s, which supported the Labour Party.
 By the 2004 elections, she was a high-profile celebrity supporter of the Liberal Democrats.
-She has received some criticism for joking about the Tories in 2011 (they've "put the 'N' into cuts" to child benefit), but has said Prime Minister Theresa May is "a good person".
+She has received some criticism for joking about the Tories in 2011 (they've "put the 'N' into cuts" to child benefit), but had said Prime Minister Theresa May is "a good person".
 She has also joked about UKIP leader Nigel Farage.
-In 2012, she said in an interview that "I don't think there's a party that represents anything I believe in".
+In 2012, she stated in an interview: "I don't think there's a party that represents anything I believe in."

-In 2023 Toksvig stated the reluctance of the Church of England to accept same sex marriage was harming gay people.
-Toksvig stated "The problem is there is only one side that is impinging on the lives of others.
+In 2023, Toksvig said that the reluctance of the Church of England to accept same sex marriage was harming gay people.
+Toksvig stated: "The problem is there is only one side that is impinging on the lives of others.
 And I'm afraid the very conservative people who interpret the Bible with less love than I would hope are causing severe mental health problems for the LGBTQ+ community.
 My wife works in mental health with the queer community and the figures are shocking for a young LGBT person committing suicide, or attempting suicide, not because they feel bad about who they are, but because of the way society stigmatises them.
 So it's not an equal battle that we're having here."
 Toksvig is campaigning to end 26 Church of England bishops sitting in the House of Lords.
+Later that year, she spoke with Louis Staples for the i newspaper about this, saying "They don't deal with gay people or women in an equitable manner.
+And they aren't some sort of obscure organisation—this is our state church. ...
+This is our parliament and it's not OK.
+Be a bigot if you want to, in your own back yard—but don't come and play in mine."
+She also spoke of her "distress" at "people who call themselves 'radical feminists' but are anti-trans", saying that "When the feminist movement started in the 60s and 70s, lesbians were often excluded, because we were told that we would make the movement less palatable.
+I have been excluded myself, so how could I do that to someone else?
+It fills me with rage."

+Toksvig was a candidate in the 2025 University of Cambridge Chancellor election.

 Women's Equality Party

 In April 2015, Toksvig chaired the first, informal, conference of a new political party, the Women's Equality Party, and then left her job as presenter of The News Quiz to formally co-found it.
 She later explained that she had decided that it was "not too late to fight the good fight, after all".
 In September the same year, she announced the dates for a comedy tour to raise funds for the party.
 The party's full set of policies was launched at Conway Hall, 20 October 2015.

+The party was dissolved in 2024.